1280 Iroquois Avenue Suite 406 Naperville, IL 60565

 Jeremy Lime focuses his practice exclusively on immigration and naturalization law.
 He has successfully represented clients from more than two dozen countries in employment-based and family-based immigration matters.

 A fluent Spanish speaker, Mr. Lime has a deep understanding of the concerns facing Latino immigrants in the Chicagoland area, as well as their families.
 He frequently delivers presentations in Spanish to schools and community organizations on topics such as Deferred Action, Hardship Waivers, and Family-Based Immigration.
-Since 2011 he was worked with Family Focus, a non-profit family support center in Aurora, helping to expand their immigration services program to include family-based immigration, immigration services for crime victims, and deferred action.

 In addition to legal experience, Mr. Lime also has extensive professional experience in the United States, Canada, and Mexico.
 He is a graduate of The Ohio State University Moritz College of Law, where he served as an editor of the Ohio State Law Journal and on the executive boards of the Public Interest Law Foundation and Pro Bono Research Group.